needle-mirror/com.unity.xr.arfoundation/Documentation~/features/occlusion/platform-support.md

 ## Optional features

-The following table describes the optional features of the [XROcclusionSubsystem](xref:UnityEngine.XR.ARSubsystems.XROcclusionSubsystem).
-The **Descriptor Property** column provides the relevant property of the [XROcclusionSubsystemDescriptor](xref:UnityEngine.XR.ARSubsystems.XROcclusionSubsystemDescriptor).
-The **Description** column defines the property.
+The following table lists the optional features of the occlusion subsystem.
+Each optional feature is defined by a **Descriptor Property** of the [XROcclusionSubsystemDescriptor](xref:UnityEngine.XR.ARSubsystems.XROcclusionSubsystemDescriptor), which you can check at runtime to determine whether a feature is supported.
+Refer to [Check for optional feature support](#check-feature-support) for a code example to check whether a feature is supported.
 Refer to [AR Occlusion Manager component](xref:arfoundation-occlusion-manager) for more information about the types of depth image described.

 | Feature | Descriptor Property | Description  |
 | :------ | :---------- | :------------ |